front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/dataloaders-and-cache-invalidation.md

 _Since version 2.0.0-rc.0_
 </blockquote>

 The `PerMagentoCustomerGroup` implementation is a decorator that is specific to Magento 1 and Magento 2 modules.
-It will decorate the existing caching strategies so that dataLoader keys are specific to the current customer group.
+It will decorate the existing caching strategies so that DataLoader keys are specific to the current customer group.
 We highly recommend to use it on Magento stores that have price per group, so they can leverage other caching mechanisms (such as `Redis`).

 It is possible to provide a default group to use as scope for guest users.